What Happens if You Over Shock Your Spa?

-Hot tub chemicals don’t mix well with other chemicals if they’re not balanced out, so you may see other items reacting poorly with regular items if you over shock the water.
+Hot tub chemicals don’t mix well with other chemicals if they’re not balanced out, so you may see other items reacting poorly with regular items if you’ve over-shocked your spa.

 #3.
 It May Damage the Water Filters

 As we said, hot tub chemicals can have poor reactions if unbalanced, and one of the worst offenders is chlorine.
 Chlorine can produce several different compounds and solutions when mixed with the wrong amount of chemicals and water.
 One of the compounds made to balance chlorine out is cyanuric acid.
-This tries to keep chlorine from burning out, but if you have too much cyanuric acid, it will break down the water filters.
+This tries to keep chlorine from burning out, but too much cyanuric acid will break down the water filters.

 #4.
 It May Damage the Pipes